Andrew Walker

 I received my Bachelor of Arts in Political Science in 2006 from Malone University in Canton, Ohio.
 After college, I worked for the executive branch of the federal government in Washington, DC.
 I received my Juris Doctor in 2013 from the Charleston School of Law in Charleston, SC.
 After admission to the South Carolina bar, I practiced family law in Charleston, SC.

 I have a wonderful husband, Jeremy.
 We’ve been married since 2008.
 After struggling with infertility for a period, we were happily blessed with two children: Caroline and Calvin.
-Our family moved to Marion, NC in 2021 and have been so thankful to be a part of EMBC since that time.
+Our family moved to Marion, NC in 2021 and have been so thankful to be a part of EMCC since that time.

 To contact Maggie, please email: maggie@embc.church